amanmrangin/java_learning/README.md

   - Inheritance: Single Level, Multi Level, Heirarchical, and Hybrid
   - Encapsulation: Protecting the code and data (state) of a single class from outside of the class using private, protected and setters/getter methods.
   - Compile-time Polymorphism: Method overloading, resolved at Compile time
-  - Runtime Polymorphism: Method Overriding, determined only runtime
+  - Runtime Polymorphism: Method Overriding, determined only runtime.
+Single action (method) in multiple ways
   - Aggregation Assocation: Weak association to allow objects to exist independently
   - Composition Assocation: Strong assocation (Part of Whole: Part cannot exist without a whole).
 When a School object (Whole) is destroyed the associated Rooms (part) will automatically be destoryed.
 - Use primitives over Wrapper classes to avoid the performance issues while Autoboxing/Unboxing and in NullPointerExceptions.